 Here are a few scenarios where they can be perfect:

 - Tackling specific design dilemma that don’t require a regular, full-service project.

 - Creating an option for people who want help getting started, but can’t afford the typical price of your full services.

 - Updating or refreshing a design you already did for a client, or working on a small project for a repeat client.
 (If you’ve already met the client, established trust, and have a sense of their style, popping in to help them with smaller projects via consultations can be the best way to help them).

 - Lending a hand on a project that isn’t a great fit for your portfolio.
 (Some designers like to occasionally consult outside of their usual aesthetic just to get a change of pace.)

-To sum up, a meet-and-greet should be part of your sales process to land bigger projects and new clients.
-A consultation is its own product, ideal for projects that don’t fit your go-to service model.
+To sum up, a Discovery Meetings should be part of your Sales process to land bigger projects and new clients.
+A Consultation is its own service, ideal for projects that don’t fit your go-to service model.